- What is study abroad?

 - I don’t see my study abroad credits in my Columbia Academic Record, what do I do?

-The process for getting your grades from study abroad works like this.
 Once you have completed your assignments and your work has been evaluated at the partner institution they will issue you a transcript.
-Once we receive it we will make sure that it is evaluated by the records office and the classes entered into your advising guide.
-Some schools will instead send you the transcript yourself, if you receive a copy and do not see any grades yet, please pass along a copy of it to the International Office.
+Once we receive it, we will submit it to the Registrar to be entered into your academic record.
+Please ensure that your host institution sends your transcript to the Global Education Office.

 Some of our partner schools do take longer to evaluate grades and generate a transcript, so there is also a chance that we will all be waiting on the partner school.
 However, you do not need to wait until you have your grades in to start signing up for classes for the next semester.